 Foire Brayonne.
 The annual Foire Brayonne, held in Edmundston over the long weekend surrounding New Brunswick Day (beginning on the Wednesday before the first Monday in August), is one of the largest Francophone festivals outside of Québec.
-It's also one of the liveliest and most vibrant cultural events in New Brunswick, with concerts by acclaimed artists as well as local musicians and entertainers.
+It's also one of the liveliest and most vibrant cultural events in New Brunswick, with concerts by acclaimed artists as well as local musicians and entertainers, crafts, a Children's Village, and traditional food.
 Edmundston, New Brunswick.
 506/739–6608; www.foirebrayonne.com.

 New Brunswick Highland Games and Scottish Festival.
-The grounds of the riverside Government House is the venue for this long-established late-July festival, one of the best of its kind in North America.
-In addition to the competitive games, pipe bands, traditional music, and dancing, it features a 5-km (3-mile) kilted run.
+On the grounds of the riverside Government House, this long-established late July festival is one of the best of its kind in North America.
+In addition to competitive games–-tossing cabers and throwing various other heavy weights–-the event includes pipe bands, traditional music, and dancing, plus a 5-km (3-mile) kilted run.
 51 Woodstock Rd., Fredericton, New Brunswick, E3B 9L8.
-506/452–9244; 888/368–4444; www.highlandgames.ca.
+506/452–9244; 888/368–4444; highlandgames.ca.

 New Brunswick Summer Music Festival.
 For about 10 days in August, Fredericton hosts some of Canada's finest classical musicians, mostly at Memorial Hall at the University of New Brunswick, with some free concerts in the cathedral and on Officer's Square.
-University of New Brunswick, Bailey Dr., Fredericton, New Brunswick, E3B 5A3.
+UNB Memorial Hall, 9 Bailey Dr., Fredericton, New Brunswick, E3B 5A3.
 506/458–7836; nbsummermusicfestival.ca.

 Shediac Lobster Festival.
-The "lobster capital of the world" has been celebrating the crustacean since 1949 with a five-day festival in early July.
-Events and entertainment include concerts, a parade, a midway, and a lobster-eating contest.
+The self-proclaimed Lobster Capital of the World has been celebrating the crustacean since 1949 with a five-day festival in early July.
+Events and entertainment include concerts, a parade, a midway, a beach day, children's entertainers, a bid for the title of the world's longest lobster roll, and daily lobster-eating contests.
 Belliveau Ave., Shediac, New Brunswick.
 506/532–1122; www.shediaclobsterfestival.ca.